 Whether you’re a small business or a massive corporation, you need to start thinking about business as a long-term relationship, not a single transaction.
 Branding is the reason there are so many 22 and 29 year olds that want to do work with me.
 It’s because I care and I’ve built trust.
 Everything I do is about building a brand.
 It’s about sharing my narrative and documenting my success.
 I’ve built a real business.
 I have real clients.
 I don’t need to sell you!

 Instead of focusing on selling anything, Gary Vaynerchuk offers some of the best branding advice that is to simply make branding your priority.

 8: Align Your Company with a Social Mission

 Consumers respect brands that take on social agendas — this is especially true for younger generations.
 In a report done by CNBC, Peter Brabeck-Letmathe, chairman of Nestlé said, “If you look at the millennials, they are the first generation now who are willing consciously to spend more for better quality, for sustainability, for traceability.”
 There is a clear appeal to being socially conscious because consumers want to feel good about purchasing your products and services.

 An easy way to dip your toes into this kind of branding is to try a company volunteer day.
 Create a post on social media promoting the event and see how your users respond.
 Take inspiration from companies like Toms, who has charity in its mission.
 This tactic isn’t just good for your brand, it’s also great for the global community as well.

 9: Have a Laugh

 Not everything about branding has to be serious.
-If you want to take a light-hearted approach to your content, use humor!
+If you want to take a light-hearted approach to your content, use humour!
 Nike recently launched its Choose Go campaign, and the commercial is as effective as it is hilarious.
 Give your users a good laugh while still producing promotional content.

 10: Focus on Your Users